Role of women in the democratization of South Korea: Korea's Women's Workers Association

+Korean Catholic Farmers

-The practices of rural women challenge the technocratic paradigm of developmentalism.
+The practices of rural women challenge the top-down style of development.
 The Korean Catholic Farmers Movement (KCFM), founded in the 1970s, was established as a response to the growing socio-economic challenges faced by rural communities during South Korea's rapid industrialization.
-Rooted in Catholic social teachings, the movement advocates for justice and equity in agricultural practices while empowering marginalized farmers.
+The movement advocates for justice and equity in agricultural practices while empowering marginalized farmers.
 Women, often sidelined in traditional farming structures, became integral to KCFM's efforts through programs focusing on leadership development and gender equality.
 The movement actively promotes eco-friendly farming practices, aligning with global environmental initiatives like Pope Francis' "Laudato si", while addressing urgent issues such as food security, climate change, and landownership disparities.
 This holistic approach has strengthened community resilience and fostered a greater sense of solidarity among rural families.

 The Korean Catholic Farm Women's Association (KCFW) introduced the Participatory Action Research (PAR) method to restructure the relationship between production and reproduction through organic agriculture training.
 The Ministry of Agriculture's assessment shows that farmers participating in this project saw their income increase by 58% between 2005 and 2010, far exceeding the income of farmers in government-led conventional poverty alleviation projects.
 From the perspective of post-development theory, the local knowledge production of grassroots organizations can deconstruct the technological hegemony of expert discourse.

 The agricultural cooperative movement has reshaped the gender politics of market relations.
 Women farmers in Gyeongsangnam-do increased their direct sales ratio from 15% in 2010 to 63% in 2015 through the Community Supported Agriculture (CSA) model, resulting in an increase in the average annual income of the members.
 Women are using kinship networks to rebuild the moral economy and resist the encroachment of capitalized agriculture.

 Over the years, KCFM has expanded its activities to include rural women's education and grassroots advocacy, enabling them to participate in decision-making processes traditionally dominated by men.
 Through its women's committees, the movement has implemented initiatives designed to educate rural women about their rights, improve their access to resources, and address systemic barriers to equality.
 Workshops and campaigns encourage women farmers to adopt sustainable agricultural practices while advocating for fair wages and improved working conditions.
 These efforts reflect the Catholic Church's broader commitment to social justice and the dignity of every individual, creating a platform for rural women to have their voices heard and their contributions recognized.